manjan4487/Photobooth/README.md

   netmask 255.255.255.0
 ```

-Now we need to configure the access point `sudo nano /etc/hostapd/hostapd.conf`:
+Now we need to configure the access point `sudo nano /etc/hostapd/hostapd.conf` (file should be empty/non-existend, otherwise overwrite it completely):

 ```
 interface=wlan0